 When children feel good about themselves, everything goes a little easier for them and their parents.
-But poor self-esteem is a big problem for ADHD children--and an even bigger problem for the 50 percent or so of ADHD children who also have learning difficulties.
+But poor self-esteem is a big problem for children with ADHD — and an even bigger problem for the 50 percent or so of children with ADHD who also have learning difficulties.

 To feel good about themselves, children need two things: the sense that they’re successful, both socially and academically, and unconditional love from their parents.
 If either ingredient is missing, a child will have a hard time developing a sense of self-esteem.